danieljprice/splash/docs/settings.rst

 of the vector quantity at that pixel, where the maximum size is set from the maximum plot limit for the x, y and z components of the vector quantity being plotted such that the longest arrow fills one pixel.
-These limits can be changed manually via the l)imits menu options.
+These limits can be changed manually via the :ref:`sec:menu-l` options.
 Where these limits are nowhere near the actual values of the vector field, arrows can appear either very big (just a line across the screen) or extremely small (appearing as just dots).
 Pressing ‘w’ in interactive